markgbeckett/jupiter_ace/centipede/README.md

 To play the game in an emulator (for example, EightyOne), choose the Soundbox version.
 If your emulator supports Soundbox audio, you will get enhanced sound.

-A reminder about the keyboard controls is provided at the beginning of the game: to fire, you press 'A', to move you press 'J' and 'L' to move left and right, 'I' and 'M' for up and down.
+A reminder about the keyboard controls is provided at the beginning of the game: to fire, press 'A'; to move left and right, press 'J' and 'L'; and for up and down, press 'I' and 'M'.

 Joystick controls, if you have a suitable interface, are also available.
-Press 'H' to switch to joystick controls, while playing the game.
-Press 'K' to switch back to keyboard controls.
+Press 'Fire' rather than 'Enter' to start the game.
+You can also change controls during the game by pressing 'H' to switch to joystick controls or 'K' to switch back to keyboard controls.

 ## Disassembling Centipede